 How to care for dental bridges

-Dental bridges do require patients to take great care in maintaining the restoration and their natural teeth.
+Dental bridges do require care in maintaining the restoration and their natural teeth.
 Brushing and flossing after every meal is advised, as well as regular visits to Dr. Lenny Slepchik’s office according to your cleaning regimen agreed upon with your hygienist for a cleaning and examination.
-Dental bridges also require patients to take care in flossing underneath the false teeth and above the gumline to keep food particles from becoming trapped.
+Dental bridges also require patients to take care in flossing underneath the false teeth and above the gum line to keep food particles from becoming trapped.
 This can lead to problems that can impact the bridge and the existing teeth.
 Patients should also avoid chewing or biting on hard objects, such as ice cubes, as this can cause them to break their restoration or cause it to come loose.
 Patients will receive dental bridge care recommendations from us once their restorations have been cemented in place.
 Compliance is key to extending the longevity of this and other dental restoration in the smile.

 Ready to find out if dental bridges are right for you?

 Connect with Dr. Lenny Slepchik by calling (514) 875-7971 or emailing him at [email protected] to discuss your needs during an initial consultation appointment.
-We can work with you to find the solution that’s best for your tooth replacement needs.
+We will work with you to find the solution that’s best for your tooth replacement needs.